Gary Lee Burns

 In lieu of flowers, donations may be made in Gladys’ memory to Saint Vincent de Paul Society, any location, any method.

-Both Gladys’ funeral mass at Saint Stevens and a Celebration of Life at Robson Reserve took place in Sun Lakes in early November 2022.
+Both Gladys’ funeral mass at St. Steven’s Church and a Celebration of Life at Robson Reserve took place in Sun Lakes, Ariz., in early November of 2022.

 Judith Ann Horn

 Judith Ann Horn, 83, of Sun Lakes, Ariz., passed away peacefully at home surrounded by her family on Monday, Oct.
 17, 2022.

 Judith was born Jan.
 27, 1939, to Joe Ross and Cynthia Walker in Malden, a small town in Southeast Missouri.
 She had an idyllic childhood and was involved in everything from singing in the school choir, playing piano, writing for the school newspaper, and cheering on the Malden Green Wave with three of her best girlfriends.

 After graduating from high school, she attended Lindenwood College for Women for one year and then transferred to the University of Missouri.
 She became a member of the Tri-Delts (Delta Delta Delta) sorority and met Richard Horn, a Phi Delta Theta, who stole her heart.
 After graduation, they married and spent the next 61 years together.

 Judith taught elementary school for the majority of her working years.
 In retirement, she was seldom without a book in hand and loved bridge, tennis, and spending time with family.
 The pride of her life was her two sons, Ted and Joe, as well as their wonderful families.

 She was preceded in death by Richard Horn, her loving husband, and leaves behind her sons Ted (Jodie) and Joe (Andrea) and six grandsons: Colton, Brayden, Palmer, Walker, Brecken, and Graysen.